mmxxon/rice/README.md

-# Here will be my implementation of Luke Smith's config
+# Fork of Luke Smith's config